moorepants/dissertation/parameterstudy.rst

 There are relatively few datasets with where real bicycle parameters were measured as described in Chapter :ref:`physicalparameters`.  :ref:`Figure 7
-<silverCompare>` plots one such parameter set, labeled Silver, from
+<figSilverCompare>` plots one such parameter set, labeled Silver, from
 [Kooijman2008]_ and compares it to several of the rider-less bicycles I measured using almost identical techniques.
 Notice that all of the bicycles I measured show a bifurcation in the caster and capsize modes at lower speeds